lchop/Cpp_guide/C++.md

 	Entity()
 		: m_score(0), m_Name("Unknown") //member initializer list, in the same order that your declare the members {
-		// m_Name ="Unknown"; //we can delete this now this we in }
+		// m_Name ="Unknown"; //we can delete this now this we initialize above }
 	Entity (const std::string& name)
 	{